onepointconsulting/hr-chatbot/chainlit.md

-# Welcome to Aishu Onepoint HR Bot! 🚀🤖
+# Welcome to Ask Aishu HR Bot! 🚀🤖

 Using this chatbot you can ask questions about the HR policies at Onepoint.

+Aishu stands for "Artificial Intelligence (powered) Smart Hr Unit".

 ## Feedback 🔗